+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 While on your African safari in Uganda, you can go gorilla trekking in only 2 national parks of Uganda.
 And these include Bwindi Impenetrable National Park and Mgahinga national park.

-Note the endangered Mountain gorillas can’t survive in captivity!
+Note that endangered mountain gorillas can’t survive in captivity!

 Here are the sites for gorilla trips in Uganda: